kcjengr/qtpyvcp/docs/source/basic_usage.rst

 Launching a sim config
 ^^^^^^^^^^^^^^^^^^^^^^
-Several sim configurations are included with QtPyVCP, they are located in the project's `sim/` directory.
-These are intended to be run from a terminal with the working directory as the project root.
+Several sim configurations are included with QtPyVCP, they should have been copied to your `~/linuxcnc/configs` directory when you installed QtPyVCP.

+..
+These are intended to be run from a
+.. terminal with the working directory as the project root.

 **Included sim configs**::